-- The DSG Agent MUST support a one-way (downstream) transport without requiring return path functionality from the DSG Client. - The DSG Agent MUST be able to support forwarding on one or more DOCSIS downstream channels. - The DSG Agent MUST simultaneously support DSG Basic Mode Tunnels and DSG Advanced Mode Tunnels. - The downstream DOCSIS PDUs encapsulating the DSG OOB messages MUST have Frame Control bits set to the Packet PDU code point. - The CMTS MUST NOT send standard DOCSIS MAC Management messages to the DSG Tunnel Address.

-- The DSG Agent MUST be able to support at least 32 DSG Rules per DCD Message.
-NOTE: Since a single DSG Rule represents a single DSG Tunnel on a particular downstream channel, in effect this requires the DSG Agent to support at least 32 DSG Tunnels per downstream channel.2 - The DSG Agent MUST be capable of rate limiting or rate shaping each DSG Tunnel, as described in [DOCSIS-RFI].
+- The DSG Agent MUST support a one-way (downstream) transport without requiring return path functionality from the DSG Client. - The DSG Agent MUST be able to support forwarding on one or more DOCSIS downstream channels. - The DSG Agent MUST simultaneously support STDs operating in DSG Basic Mode and STDs operating in DSG Advanced mode.5 - The downstream DOCSIS PDUs encapsulating the DSG OOB messages MUST have Frame Control bits set to the Packet PDU code point. - The CMTS MUST NOT send standard DOCSIS MAC Management messages to the DSG Tunnel Address. - The DSG Agent MUST be able to support at least 32 DSG Rules per DCD Message.
+NOTE: Since a single DSG Rule represents a single DSG Tunnel on a particular downstream channel, in effect this requires the DSG Agent to support at least 32 DSG Tunnels per downstream channel.6 - The DSG Agent MUST be capable of rate limiting or rate shaping each DSG Tunnel, as described in [DOCSIS-RFI].
 The rate limiting parameters MUST be configurable per DSG Tunnel and are determined by the QoS Parameter Set associated with the Service Class assigned to the DSG Tunnel.
 The DCD MAC Management Message is not included in this calculation.

-Informative note: The buffer capacity contained in the OpenCable[TM] Advanced Host is limited and data rates in excess of 2.048 Mbps can potentially overflow this buffer.
-Thus, the maximum sustained traffic rates for all DSG Tunnels that cross the CableCARD interface for a particular OpenCable[TM] host device should be chosen such that the total traffic crossing the CableCARD interface for that host-including DCD message fragments, DSG Tunnels, and any other data does not exceed 2.048 Mbps.
+Informative note: One application in which rate-limiting functionality may be used is an OpenCable Host.
+The buffer capacity contained in the OpenCable Host is limited and data rates in excess of 2.048 Mbps can potentially overflow this buffer.
+Thus, the maximum sustained traffic rates for all DSG Tunnels that cross the Card interface for a particular OpenCable host device should be chosen such that the total traffic crossing the Card interface for that host-including DCD message fragments, DSG Tunnels, and any other data-does not exceed 2.048 Mbps.
 Note that encapsulation overhead and the size of the packets traversing this interface could reduce the available bandwidth.
-Refer to [OC-CC-IF] for additional information.3
+Refer to [OC-CC] for additional information.7